ilrt/bricolage/elda/README.md

-Deployment package for Elda as used by the Bricolage project http://bricolage.ilrt.bris.ac.uk/
+Packaging for Elda for deployment, as used by the Bricolage project http://bricolage.ilrt.bris.ac.uk/

 Build war: